ethan0905/Starton_hackathon_2022/README.md

 #### How does it fit into the theme "Building a Decentralized Future"?
 The solution is independant, self governing.
-We never gonna interact with the contract.

 ## ✅ Solution
 #### How did you resolve this issue?
 → We decided to solve this issue, by creating an easy to use and decentralized payement protocol service that protect the 2 users during transaction (service-for-money).
-→ For each mission, we create a unique smart contract that is not editable and non replicable.
+→ For each mission, we create a unique smart contract that is not editable and not replicable.
 → We store the documents on decentralised database (IPFS).

-We create a trust environment for every users.
+We create a climate of trust for every users (Open Trust Framework Model).

 #### What technologies did you use?
+Escalidraw for project diagram
+Figma to design and prototype the website
+Trello to manage the project development
 TailwindCSS and ReactJS for frontend and backend
 Starton API for the smart contracts managements
 IPFS for the decentralised datastorage